IU-PR/Capstone_project/README.md

 # Capstone project at Innopolis University

-## Short desciption of the project:
-A puzzle-platformer game with a fairytale setting, mixed with cyberpunk elements.
-Involves the paper-like artstyle, simple but intriguing mechanics, and a touch of light phylosophy.
-Lamps are significant and playable objects: player advances through the levels and interacts with the world by manipulating them.

 This is a repo of
 the [Capstone project at the Innopolis University](https://capstone.innopolis.university/) - <https://capstone.innopolis.university/>